Hongqiao Upper School

 I am very happy to be part of the SCIS community.
 The faculty here is extremely professional and I am honored to be a part of that team.
 I am originally from Cleveland, Ohio in the United States and am of Italian descent.
 I graduated Suma Cum Laude with National Honors from Eastern Michigan University and am certified to teach multiple subjects, including the Humanities and Psychology.
 I have been teaching internationally for the last 18 years, including 13 years in China and several years in South America, as well as the US.
 I am a strong advocate of the IB Programme and believe that it gives students an outstanding foundation for post-secondary education.
 I currently teach MYP Individuals & Societies and DP Psychology, both of which I have taught for over a decade.
 I look forward to inspiring our young people to find their own passion for learning at SCIS.

 Hello SCIS community!
-I was born and raised in New York City, USA, and moved to South Korea in 2010 to pursue my bachelor’s degree in International Studies at Korea University.
-While in Korea, after seeing how international schools could give students a more diverse perspective and range skills through their classmates and experiences, I decided that international education would be the best use of my particular skill set as a Korean American who has lived in both Korea and the United States to help form students’ cultural and personal views as well as their ability to adapt to and understand different cultures.
-I have worked as a PE and Design teacher in Nagoya, Japan for three years.
-My hobbies and interests include fitness, health, and wellness, sports such as American Football, swimming, and golf, movies, video games, and food.
+My name is Christopher Kim and I am happy to be a member of the wonderful teaching staff at SCIS.
+I was born and raised in New York City, USA, and moved to South Korea to pursue my bachelor’s degree in International Studies at Korea University.
+While in Korea, I saw how international schools gave students a more diverse perspective and range of skills through their approach to inquiry and learning.
+I decided that teaching in international schools would be the best use of my particular skill set as a Korean American who has lived in both Korea and the United States to help form students’ cultural and personal views as well as their ability to adapt to and understand different cultures.
+In addition to Korea, I have also lived in Nagoya, Japan where I taught for four years.
+My hobbies and interests include physical fitness, sports such as American Football, swimming, and golf, as well as movies, video games, and food.

 Hi everyone!
 My name is Eric Kirwin, and I am happy to be a part of the SCIS community with my wife, who teaches upper school as well, and my son who attends upper school here.
 I also have a daughter back in the U.S. who works at Michigan Technological University.
 This year, I will be working with upper school math students.
 This is my first international school; in the U.S. I spent 15 years teaching middle school and high school math in Battle Creek, Michigan “the Cereal Capital of the World”.
 My BA and MA in Education both come from Western Michigan University, where my undergrad studies included math and physics and my graduate program was Secondary Administration.
 When I’m not working, I enjoy gaming apps, running, and studying game theory.
 I am excited to learn with you this year and make lasting memories.